pizlonator/fil-c/invisicaps_by_example.md

     static int* _Atomic ptr;

 Then the program works reliably every time.
 This is because `_Atomic` and `volatile` pointers in Fil-C use fancy lock-free algorithms to implement every pointer access.
 Fil-C supports all of clang's atomic intrinsics, `<stdatomic.h>`, and C++'s `std::atomic`.
-If you request a specific memory ordering for a pointer atomic operation, then you get *at least* monotonic ordering (because it has to at least be atomic to ensure we get a valid capability).
+If you request a specific memory ordering for a pointer atomic operation, then you get *at least* monotonic ordering (because it has to at least be monotonic to ensure we get a valid capability).

 # Laundering Pointers As Integers